Rest Craft

 • Attend five professional development sessions

-• Participate in one cohort share
+• Participate in one cohort share and one Exit Interview (Internal Community)

 • Submit a midpoint check-in and a final reflection